Damar Medical Administration Apprenticeships

 Medical Administration Training Delivery Model

 The business admin apprenticeship takes around 15 months to complete.
 Medical admin apprentices may then require additional time at the end after gateway/EPA to complete the required medical terminology modules.
 Apprentices will have a coach who will help students and their employer to design their programme and keep the apprentice on track with their learning goals.

 The delivery will be a blend of:

 - Online content supporting the development of relevant knowledge, behaviours and skills

-- 1:1 and group workshops with expert input, to underpin the e-learning content
+- 1:1 and group coaching sessions with expert input, to underpin the e-learning content

 - Review visits with their Damar coach